Random Forest Estimation of the Ordered Choice Model: Empirical Application

-In order to analyze the relationship between the covariates and the predicted choice probabilities we estimate the marginal effects for the \textit{Ordered Forest} and compare these to the marginal effects estimated by the ordered logit.
+\ul{For an analysis of} the relationship between the covariates and the predicted \ul{ordered} choice probabilities we estimate the marginal effects for the \textit{Ordered Forest} and compare these to the marginal effects estimated by the ordered logit.
 We estimate both common measures for marginal effects, i.e. the mean marginal effects as well as the marginal effects at covariate means.
 The main difference between the ordered logit and the \textit{Ordered Forest} is the fact that the \textit{Ordered Forest} does not use any parametric link function in the estimation of the marginal effects and as such does not impose any functional form on these estimates.
-As a result, the \textit{Ordered Forest} does neither fix the sign of the marginal effects estimates nor revert it exactly once within the class range as is the case for the ordered logit (the so-called 'single crossing' feature, see i.e. \textcite{Boes2006} or \textcite{Greene2010}) but rather estimates these in a data-driven manner.
+As a result, the \textit{Ordered Forest} does neither fix the sign of the marginal effects estimates nor revert it exactly once within the class range as is the case for the ordered logit \parencites(the so-called 'single crossing' feature, see i.e.)(){Boes2006}[or][]{Greene2010} but rather estimates these in a data-driven manner.
 Nevertheless, the \textit{Ordered Forest}, same as the ordered logit, still ensures that the marginal effects across the class range sum up to zero (being more likely to be in some particular classes must imply being less likely to be in some other classes).
-As such the \textit{Ordered Forest} not only enables a more flexible estimation of the choice probabilities but also of the marginal effects.
-Table \ref{tab:mme_wine} compares the mean marginal effects estimated by the \textit{Ordered Forest} and the ordered logit for the \textit{winequality} dataset, whereas Appendix \ref{AppendixME} contains the mean marginal effects and the marginal effects at mean for all the other datasets.
-The \textit{winequality} dataset is particularly suitable for such comparison as it contains only continuous covariates which are natural for evaluation of the marginal effects and has also a sufficiently large sample size with well represented outcome classes.
-Table \ref{tab:mme_wine} contains the estimated effects for each outcome class of each covariate together with the associated standard errors, t-values, p-values as well as conventional significance levels for both the \textit{Ordered Forest} as well as the ordered logit.
+As such the \textit{Ordered Forest} not only enables a more flexible estimation of the \ul{ordered} choice probabilities but also of the marginal effects.